Shariatism: Influences

 freedom, honor (sharaf), continence (pakdamani), dignity (menaat), purity of spirit (effat-e-rouh), and the steadfastness, faith and independence of heart, immediately after my mother weened me.

 Another person was Abolhassan Foroughi, who Shariati studied under his guidance for a short period of time, but with a deep impact.
 During his youth, he was also strongly inspired by Mohammad Mosaddegh, his neutralist foreign policy doctrine and the Movement of God-Worshipping Socialists which supported Mosaddegh.

 In an article entitled My Idols, Shariati eulogized his self-described teachers.
 He names sixteen contemporary individuals and thirteen historical figures who have influenced him.
 Among the latter are prophets of Abrahamic religions: Abraham, Moses, Jesus and Muhammad.
 Shariati also praised the house of the latter: Ali and his wife Fatimah, and their son Husayn and daughter Zaynab.
 Others in the list are Socrates and Buddha, as well as Ayn al-Quzat Hamadani, Hallaj and Suhrawardi.

 During his time in France, Shariati was exposed to new ideas which influenced his world outlook.
 Among his contemporary influences, Shariati names Louis Massignon (with whom he had worked), Georges Gurvitch (who he hailed as "world's genius of sociology"), Frantz Fanon (a friend of his), Alexis Carrel, Jean-Paul Sartre, Jacques Berque, Albert Schweitzer, Claude Bernard, Henri Lefebvre, René Guénon, Jean Cocteau and Kateb Yacine.
 Shariati mentions a "fanatic Catholic" he had met, Solange Bodin, from whom he had learnt "the art of seeing".
 He says Bodin unknowingly made a spiritual impact on him with her premature death, which was quite traumatic to him.
 He also lists individuals such as Carola Grabert and Jacquline Chezel who had toured him in arts and that part of his intellectual formation came from artistic appreciation, citing paintings of Picasso, Chagall, van Gogh, Tintoretto and Lacroix as his favorites.

 According to Ervand Abrahamian, Shariati was interested in studying Western orientalism, French sociology and radical Catholic theology (in particular liberation theology).
 He read Esprit magazine, which he had been familiarized to by Louis Massignon, and attended lectures of Raymond Aron, Roger Garaudy, Georges Politzer and Georges Gurvitch, among others.

 Kürşad Atalar compares Shariati with Algazelus with regard to their shared view on the duty of being a "responsible intellectual" and a "truth seeker".
 He also maintains that Shariati's positions was in line with Muhammad Iqbal (who Shariati regarded a "responsible intellectual").

 Shariati was influenced by Mahmoud Taleghani's ideas.

 Some scholars have connected views of Shariati to others like Friedrich Nietzsche, Michel Foucault and Edward Said.

 Legacy

+Shariati became one of the most influential Iranian intellectuals of the 20th century.
+His writings and lectures contributed to the development of revolutionary Islamic thought in Iran and influenced a generation of activists and intellectuals before and after the Iranian Revolution.
+His ideas were particularly influential among students and intellectuals, and his works continued to circulate after his death.

+His writings also influenced intellectual and political movements in Afghanistan, Pakistan, Turkey, Indonesia, Malaysia, and South Africa.